 So let’s assume you’re Kinesis’ first user, and you want to convert your dollars to digital gold (KAU):

 - First, you transfer money into Kinesis.
-This is the hardest step, and most use a wire or use wise.com to handle the transfer – more funding options should be online shortly.
+This is the hardest step, and most use a wire transfer or send crypto assets into the system and sell them there for dollars – more funding options should be online shortly.

 - Next, you need to mint some KAU, as this is how new metal is brought into the vaults.